NicolasPiron/Mouse-connectivity/README.md

 The connectivity measures are based on blood flow in the brain and were aquired using functional ultrasound (fUS) imaging.

-To run the analysis, one must have the raw data organized as such:
+To run the analysis, the raw data should be organized as such:

 * clone code here
 * [data]